Born in Japan

 Made for the future.
 Born in Japan.

-The team was looking at an undulating evolution between Classic Japanese Art, Intelligent Data, and Future Forward Progression.
-They were interested in how dots and pixels move and breathe, cascading around the surface, as much as they were riveted by the patterns found in organic phenomena — rain, fog, mountains, cherry blossoms, and water.
+We worked hard to make an undulating evolution between Classic Japanese Art, Intelligent Data, and Future Forward Progression come across seamlessly.
+Dots and pixels move and breathe, cascading around the surface, as patterns found in organic phenomena — rain, fog, mountains, cherry blossoms, and water – keeping us within a very gestural and emotional world.